gerwaldo/web/index.md

-# GitHub pages :rocket:
+GitHub pages rock

-## easy, free, templates/themes, customized domain
+This text has been added for demo purposes